 Explicit instruction in Project Read® is a focus for intermediate students in order to improve reading skills and increase comprehension.
 The EmPOWERTM method is used across content areas to teach writing in a variety of forms and range of purposes.

-For students who transition to Hillside at the intermediate level, school becomes a place where they feel successful and leads to restored self-confidence.
+For students who transition to Hillside at the intermediate level, school becomes a place where they feel successful and builds and restores self-confidence.

 Project Read Phonics®